Darenkel/SectorSpaceFabricModLoader/README.md

 To build run the gradle app:jar

+You might need to drop your own Sector Space.jar in to app\build\libs

 Place app.jar into game directory or wherever to make it work.

 To mod on this fork: